 After two seasons of flirting with relegation, including a final day escape last campaign, Everton are currently fifth favourites to be relegated from the Premier League at 4/1.

-The Toffees have never suffered relegation to the second tier since the inception of the Premier League, indeed they have only tasted relegation twice in their club's history, the last time coming way back in 1951.
+The Toffees have never suffered relegation to the second tier since the inception of the Premier League; indeed, they have only tasted relegation twice in their club's history, the last time coming way back in 1951.

 Everton have suffered relegation twice in their history, both coming long before the start of the Premier League.

-Indeed, Everton have now played in the top division longer than than Liverpool, Manchester United, Tottenham and Chelsea, all of whom have suffered relegation more recently than Everton.
+Everton have now played in the top division longer than than Liverpool, Manchester United, Tottenham and Chelsea, all of whom have suffered relegation more recently than Everton.

-Odds displayed were correct at the time of writing and are subject to fluctuation.
+Any odds displayed were correct at the time of writing and are subject to fluctuation.